Marfjeh/SuperSpam-JS-Spammer/README.md

 Make sure you have Visual C++ 2013 installed.

+Make sure you have .net 4.5.2 or higher installed, the project uses .net 4.5.2 so any windows supports 4.5.2 is able to run it.

+Have DirectX11 or better GPU... (because of the chrome engine needs DX11...)

 Have a 64x CPU and OS...

 then load the .sln in visualstudio, then press the play button. then it should compile and run.